github/codeql/docs/query-metadata-style-guide.md

 When you tag a query like this, the associated CWE pages from [MITRE.org](http://cwe.mitre.org/index.html) will automatically appear in the reference section of its associated qhelp file.

+#### Metric/summary `@tags`

+Queries with the `summary` tag represent metrics or other pieces of summary information.
+If SARIF output is used, the results of these queries can be found at `run[].properties.metricResults`.

+Code Scanning may use tags to identify queries with specific meanings across languages.
+Currently, there is only one such tag: `lines-of-code`.
+The sum of the results for queries with this tag that return a single integer column ([example for JavaScript](https://github.com/github/codeql/blob/c47d680d65f09a851e41d4edad58ffa7486b5431/java/ql/src/Metrics/Summaries/LinesOfCode.ql)) is assumed by Code Scanning to be the lines of code under the source root present in the database.
+Each language should have exactly one query of this form.

 ## QL area

 ### Alert messages